 The Story of the World (SOTW) by Susan Wise Bauer presents world history through storytelling in this four-volume series.
 While these books are written at increasing levels of difficulty, they might be read aloud to younger children and read independently by older.
 The SOTW books are available in your choice of hardcover, paperback(lay-flat binding), PDF downloads, and audiobook on CD or MP3 download.

 Many will recognize Bauer as one of the authors of The Well-Trained Mind (www.wwnorton.com)—an exceptionally useful book on providing a classical education.
 This history series is intended to be used within the context of just such an education, even though it will also work within more traditional approaches.

-The SOTW books have only a few black-and-white illustrations and a good number of maps.
+The SOTW books have only a few black-and-white illustrations and a good number of maps, although more images are being added to new editions as they are published.
 These are not colorful, history picture books for browsing since they are intended to either be read aloud or used for independent reading by older students.

 The SOTW books are intended to be used as spine books around which you can build a complete study.
 To help you do just that, the author has also created activity books for each volume.
 These activity books serve as curriculum guides, providing parents with detailed information for creating multi-sensory lessons that can be used across a wide spread of grade levels.
 For each lesson there is a compilation of questions, narration exercises, reading lists (for both history and literature), map work, coloring pages, and activities to accompany each section of the text.

 Reproducible student pages in SOTW activity books are segregated from lesson plans into their own section, which makes copying easier.
 You are given permission to copy these pages for only your family.
 However, the publisher sells the reproducible pages as separate packets which might be worth purchasing.